 Exceptions to the definition of a Breach of PHI/EPHI are:

-If, during analysis, it appears probable that Restricted Data has been exposed, the incident handler should consult with the Vice President for IT and CIO or other appropriate NYU IT executives to determine the appropriate University Officials to inform regarding the situation.
-Those individuals may include, but are not limited to: the Vice President for Public Affairs, the Vice President for Public Safety, the Dean, and the Office of General Counsel.
+If, during analysis, it appears probable that Restricted Data or GDPR Data has been exposed, the incident handler should consult with the Vice President for IT/CIO (i.e., the NYU HIPAA Security Officer) or other appropriate NYU IT executives to determine the appropriate University Officials to inform regarding the situation.
+Those individuals may include, but are not limited to: the Vice President for Public Affairs, the Vice President for Public Safety, the relevant Dean, the Office of General Counsel, the GDPR Data Protection Officer, and the NYU HIPAA Privacy Officer.
 In the case of payment card data, this will include the PCI Compliance Manager.

 At the conclusion of the analysis, but before the final report is written, a peer review should be requested of the other OIS technical staff.
-Complete the write-up of the notes, including conclusions, and archive processed source materials (e.g., grep-results, file-timelines, and filtered flow-records).
+Then, the write-up of the notes should be completed, including conclusions, and processed source materials (e.g., grep-results, file-timelines, and filtered flow-records) should be archived.
 The peer review may result in some issues that must be addressed and some issues that may optionally be addressed.
 All recommendations should be resolved or acknowledged and deferred.
-The incident handler's role is to determine, from a technical perspective, whether there is a reasonable belief that Restricted Data, including PHI/EPHI, was available to unauthorized persons.
+The incident handler's role is to determine, from a technical perspective, whether there is a reasonable belief that Restricted Data or GDPR Data, including PHI/EPHI, was available to unauthorized persons.
 The determination of whether the circumstances warrant a Breach notification will be made jointly by the University Officials convened upon review of the results of the investigation, the technical opinion of OIS, and the advice of the Office of General Counsel.

 The primary goal of the recovery phase is to restore the compromised host to its normal business function in a safe manner.